appeler/naamkaran/README.rst

     # generate_names is the function that generates names

     positional arguments:
-      start_letter  The letter to start the name with
+      start_letter  The letter to start the name with (default: "a")

     optional arguments:
         end_letter  The letter to end the name with (default: None)